The Digital Curation for Information Professionals (DCIP) Certificate Program

 Students register for courses individually.
 Those who complete all three will receive a certificate of completion.

-To apply, please complete an application and attach a current resume and letter of interest.
+After you register on the Open Catalog website, please complete the supplementary application and attach a current resume and letter of interest.

 Your letter of interest should address: